yann-eugone/rtd-tutorial/docs/domain/item-job.rst

 If you are familiar with the concept of an `ETL <https://en.wikipedia.org/wiki/Extract,_transform,_load>`__, this is pretty much the same.

-The item job allows you to split your logic into 3 different component :
+The item job allows you to split your logic into 3 different component:

 * an `item reader <item-job/item-reader>`__: stands for **Extract** in ETL
 * an `item processor <item-job/item-processor>`__: stands for **Transform** in ETL